juji-io/site/blog/a-step-to-step-guide-how-to-make-a-multi-purpose-chatbot-no-coding-required.md

 ##  Step 1: Define a Main Chat Flow

-While it may take you days if not weeks to make such a chatbot using a usual chatbot platform, every cloud has a silver lining.
-It will take just three key steps to build such a chatbot on Juji.
-No coding is required.
+While it may take you days if not weeks to make such a chatbot using a normal chatbot platform, every cloud has a silver lining.
+It will take just three key steps to build such a chatbot on Juji with no coding.

 The first step is to define a chatbot's main task flow.
-This includes the tasks \*\*your chatbot wants to accomplish\*\*.
-In our example, the task is to help a visitor obtain an insurance quote.
-Defining this flow is to create three conversation topics ("cards"), each of which asks a piece of information from a visitor.
+This includes all the tasks **your chatbot will initiate**.
+In our example, there is only one task that the chatbot will initiate: helping a visitor obtain a car insurance quote.
+Defining such a task flow in Juji is straightforward, similar to using any of the online survey software like SurveyMonkey.
+As displayed below, enter each of the three questions to elicit a visitor's information before providing a quote.

-Unlike other chatbot platforms, Juji provides pre-built conversations behind each "topic" and automatically collects and stores the information a chatbot needs to collect.
+, Juji provides pre-built conversations behind each "topic" and automatically collects and stores the information a chatbot needs to collect.
 For example, the chatbot needs to collect